 Washington Policy Center (WPC) is an independent, non-profit think tank that promotes sound public policy based on free-market solutions.

-Through its research centers, Washington Policy Center focuses on seven core areas of public policy:
+Through its research centers, Washington Policy Center focuses on eight core areas of public policy:

 - The Environment